 “I never thought that Spider-Man would become the worldwide icon that he is.
 I just hoped the books would sell and I’d keep my job.”

 Harness your idea and tell the story as effectively and creatively as you can.
 With a little luck, there’s no telling how far things will go.
+Stan Lee’s humble attitude is what kept his work so authentic.

 “For years, kids have been asking me what’s the greatest superpower.
 I always say luck.
 If you’re lucky, everything works.
 I’ve been lucky.”